Shopify Structured Data: Why and How to Add It To Your Store

 Structured data benefits for Shopify stores

-There is a number of reasons why Shopify stores benefit from having structured data implemented on their website:
+There are a number of reasons why Shopify stores benefit from having structured data implemented on their website:

 • Capturing rich snippets.
 Structured data makes your website eligible for rich snippets.
 It means that not only your page URL, meta title, and meta description show up on the SERPs, but also product rating, pricing, availability, and more.
 Rich snippets are a proven way to gain more visibility and increase click-through rates.